scalar-labs/scalardb/docs/storage-abstraction.md

 ##### Put with a condition

-In Put operations in the storage abstraction, you can specify a condition, and only when the specified condition matches, the Put operation executes.
+In a Put operation in the Storage API, you can specify a condition, and only when the specified condition matches, the Put operation is executed.
 It's like a well-known CAS (compare and swap) operation, and the condition comparison and the update are performed atomically.

-You can specify a condition in Put operations as follows:
+You can specify a condition in a Put operation as follows:

 ```java
 // Build a condition